Racial injustice themes fill empty NFL stadiums

 And that’s just what the Falcons and Seahawks did before the game.

-“Teams got together beforehand, communicated and everybody voted and said we’re going to come together as a unit,” Falcons receiver Julio Jones said.
+“Everybody voted and said we’re going to come together as a unit,” Atlanta receiver Julio Jones said.
 “Collectively, we can move mountains.”

 While fans were absent everywhere except Jacksonville because of the coronavirus pandemic, the Minnesota Vikings hosted the family of George Floyd, who died in May in a videotaped killing that sparked national protests over police brutality against Black people.